10 of the Best Extra Dog-Friendly Cafes in Sydney

 Puppy Tail Cafe in Lane Cove West

 Human coffees are particularly popular at the cafe, to enjoy while watching your pup have some off-leash fun in the dog park.
-There’s also a small food menu, with toasted sandwiches and croissants plus a Tonkatsu sandwich on offer.
+There’s also a small food menu, with toasted sandwiches and croissants, plus a Tonkatsu sandwich when I last visited.

 For your dog, choose between doggie lattes and doggie waffles, plus a range of other treats.
 There’s some handy hooks to attach your dog while you order at the counter on busy days.
-Note that the cafe is closed on Wednesdays.
+Note that the cafe is closed on Wednesdays and check the opening hours on public holidays in advance.

 Blackman Park Off-Leash Dog Park